 We can break down these inherent problems into several areas:

-- The focus on buying process or buyer’s journey presumes the buying process is static and preferences remain the same.
+- The focus on the buying process or buyer’s journey presumes the buying process is static and preferences remain the same.
 In the modern digital age, we are seeing multiple goals and choices emerge in multiple contextual situations.
 These multiple contextual situations result in multiple buying paths and decisions.
-Companies wishing to succeed today in a fast changing environment will need to attain deep understanding of the influence of multiple goals within multiple contextual situations pertaining to multiple decisions.
+Companies wishing to succeed today in a fast-changing environment will need to attain a deep understanding of the influence of multiple goals within multiple contextual situations pertaining to multiple decisions.

 - We have seen a major shift in buying behaviors due to digital technologies.
 Whereby, an increasing degree of how people take actions and make choices is through self-directed behaviors.
 Businesses have largely attempted to understand this shift in buying behavior through the lens of “process.”
 With marketing, for instance, believing they now “take on” a higher percentage of the “process.”
 Ignoring the shifts in underlying goals and motivations reshaping why and how choices and decisions are being arrived at.

-- There has been a growth of buyer profiling, miscasts and mislabeled as buyer personas, which are focused on process orientation as opposed to true understanding of specific goal-directed behaviors and choices.
+- There has been a growth in buyer profiling.
+Mislabeled as buyer personas, which are focused on process orientation as opposed to a true understanding of specific goal-directed behaviors and choices.
 Most troubling to see are mislabeled buyer personas emphasizing a process-oriented focus on comparative options.
 For example, still focused on product and decision criteria from a comparative sense.
 Missing entirely the deep value obtained when you focus on goal-directed behaviors and the narrative of buyers attempting to fulfill their goals.

 Goal-Directed Buying Behaviors Define Buyer Personas